phpbb/documentation/development/extensions/new_in_rhea.rst

 =================

 .. warning::
     The following applies to phpBB 3.2 and later versions.
-It is not backwards compatibile with phpBB 3.1.
+It is not backwards compatible with phpBB 3.1.

 As of phpBB 3.2, a new and more powerful BBCode formatting engine has been integrated.
 The new engine is the third-party `s9e/TextFormatter <https://github.com/s9e/TextFormatter/>`_ library.
 Its integration classes can be found in ``phpBB/phpbb/textformatter``.